Tutorial

 def gsm8k(fewshot=10, fewshot_seed=42):

-# build plan dynamically (may or may not be doing fewshot)
+# build solver list dynamically (may or may not be doing fewshot)

 if fewshot: